longnight/simple-restful-proj/README.md

 simple-restful-proj
 ===================

-a simple restful api sample, build with Django
+a simple restful api sample, build with Django.